In the current economic climate, people who may never have considered bankruptcy as an option may find it a difficult, but necessary next step.

 Chapter 13 allows consumers to arrange repayment plans that will protect their assets in a way that Chapter 7 bankruptcy does not.
 Also known as Individual Debt Adjustment, Chapter 13 lets an individual with regular income keep property and pay debts back, usually over three to five years.
 During this time the individual is protected from creditors, who can't start or continue collection efforts on past due bills.
 In contrast, consumers generally lose most assets with a Chapter 7 bankruptcy, other than those considered exempt—a definition which varies from state-to-state, and is often based upon income.

 For consumers who wish to protect the equity in their homes or cars with a loan or lease balance, Chapter 13 bankruptcy is a good option.
-But, it comes with a cost, as creditors and insurance companies may not offer their most favorable rates in the future.
+But, it comes with a cost, as creditors and car insurance companies may not offer their most favorable rates in the future.

 Will my car insurance rates go up if I file for bankruptcy protection?